FChrisF/LLCL/README.txt

 .
 TThread:
   There is no Synchronize function.
-As a consequence, the OnTerminate event is executed inside the calling thread, and not inside the main thread.
+As a consequence, the OnTerminate event is executed inside the calling thread, and not inside the main thread (contrarily to the standard LCL/VCL).

 Others:

 .
 SysUtils:
-  DateTimeToStr, DateToStr and TimeToStr function are using only a fixed output format: 'YYYY/MM/DD hh:mm:ss'.
+  The DateTimeToStr, DateToStr, TimeToStr, TryStrToDate and TryStrToTime functions are using only a fixed format:
+  'YYYY/MM/DD hh:mm:ss'.

 7.5 KNOWN ISSUES